Dalian ferrous raw materials dive on demand concerns

 There are increasing worries that demand for raw materials such as coke would further weaken as more places are said to have stepped up steel output controls, Zhuo added.

+Coking coal futures declined 5.3% at close to 1,831 yuan a tonne, the lowest since June 9.

-Benchmark iron ore futures on the Dalian bourse dropped 2.7% to 1,191 yuan a tonne, after falling as much as 3.6%.
+Benchmark iron ore futures on the Dalian bourse dropped 2.9% to 1,188 yuan per tonne.
+They fell as much as 3.6% earlier.

 Steel prices on the Shanghai Futures Exchange gained.